michalbar031/Active_Learning/README.md

 6. Repeat steps 2–5 for a predefined number of iterations or until performance converges.

 ## Experiments

-### Dataset
-The experiments were conducted on the **CIFAR-10 dataset**, containing 60,000 images across 10 classes, with 50,000 training and 10,000 test images.

 ### Baselines
 The proposed method was compared against:
 - **Random Sampling**: A baseline active learning strategy.